Circuit Court

 The Wills of George and Martha Washington

 Although Washington dedicated remarkable attention in the preparation of his will, he made several minor mistakes.
-For example, Washington signed his will at the bottom center of each page, with the exception of the 23rd page.
-The last word on page 23 is Washington.
-Evidently in looking over the page, Washington believed that he had already affixed his signature.
+For example, Washington signed his will at the bottom center of each page, except for the 23rd page.
+The last word on page 23 is “Washington.”
+Evidently, in looking over the page, Washington believed that he had already affixed his signature.
 Another discrepancy occurred in dating the document at the close of his will.
-The property schedule was dated “9th July, 1799”, however, the will states “I have set my hand and seal this ninth day of July, one thousand seven hundred ninety and of the Independence of the United States the twenty fourth.”
-Twenty-four years after the independence of the United States would be have been 1799.
+He wrote: “I have set my hand and seal this ninth day of July, one thousand seven hundred ninety and of the Independence of the United States the twenty fourth.”
+However, twenty-four years after the independence of the United States would have been 1799.

 << prev || next >>